-You may also want to customize your NPS report for different team members.
+You may also want to customise your NPS report for different team members.
 For each customer support representative, for instance, you can filter by the customers they work with; while for the product team, you can tag responses that are product-related and then filter by that tag.

 Ready to get started?
 We’ve got everything you need to get your Net Promoter Score.
-Send our example NPS questionnaire to your customers to learn whether they like your brand so much they’d recommend it.
+Send our example NPS questionnaire to your customers to learn whether they like your brand so much that they’d recommend it.